zomux/nlper/_posts/2025-7-24-theory-of-mind-multiagent-llm-collaboration.md

 ---
 layout: post
-title: Theory of Mind in Multi-Agent LLM Collaboration: Toward Emergent Collective Intelligence
+title: Theory of Mind in Multi-Agent LLM Collaboration - An Important Aspect on Collective Intelligence
 excerpt: "An exploration of how theory of mind mechanisms enable sophisticated collaboration between LLM-driven agents, examining cognitive architectures, recursive belief modeling, and the emergence of collective problem-solving capabilities."
 ---